NERSC/timemory/README.md

 ### TiMemory Plot Sample Output (from JSON serialization of TiMemory data)

-As an added feature for software testing suites such as CTest/CDash, TiMemory can be used for reporting regular timing and memory plots by simply using the plotting submodule and outputting the following to my CTest log:
+As previously mentioned, for software testing suites such as CTest/CDash, TiMemory can be used for reporting regular timing and memory plots by simply using the plotting submodule and echoing the following to my testing log:

 ```
-<DartMeasurementFile name="out_tiny_ground_simple/timing_report_main_0_timing.png"
+<DartMeasurementFile name="timing_report_timing.png"
-type="image/png">/global/cscratch1/sd/jrmadsen/software/toast-worker/build-toast/edison-intel-mkl/release/cdash/Nightly/build-toast/examples/out_tiny_ground_simple/timing_report_main_0_timing.png</DartMeasurementFile>
+type="image/png">/Users/somebody/timemory/build/timing_report_timing.png</DartMeasurementFile>
 ```

-This `<DartMeasurementFile>` tag is recognized by CTest in the output and the following plots get uploaded to dashboard
+This `<DartMeasurementFile>` tag is recognized by CTest in the output and the following plots get uploaded to dashboard.
+Outputting this string is enabled with the option `--enable-dart` or by setting
+`timemory.options.enable_dart=True` prior to calling `timemory.plotting.plot(...)`

 ![](/images/timing.png)